alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 #endif
 ```
-Let's to through the snippet of code line-by-line.
+Let's go through the snippet of code line-by-line.
 First of all, we see
 ```cpp
 #ifndef AliAnalysisTaskMyTask_H
 #define AliAnalysisTaskMyTask_H